Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Analysis of Pointwise Feasibility

 \begin{proof} See Appendix \ref{subsec:proof-lemma-sufficient}. \end{proof}

 With this condition, a single scalar value, $\eigval$, being negative guarantees the feasibility of the GP-CBF-SOCP.
 This can be easily checked online before solving the optimization problem.
-Furthermore, for a particular state $x \in \mathcal{X}$, the value of $\eigval(x|\mathbb{D}_N)$ can be clearly associated with a notion of \emph{richness} of the dataset $\mathbb{D}_N$ for safety purposes---if it is negative, then there exists at least one control input direction which keeps the system safe with high probability.
+Furthermore, for a particular state $x \in \mathcal{X}$, the value of $\eigval(x|\mathbb{D}_N)$ can be clearly associated with a notion of \emph{richness} of the dataset $\mathbb{D}_N$ in terms of characterizing safety---if it is negative, then there exists at least one control input direction which keeps the system safe with high probability.
 This condition serves as the foundation for the safe online learning methodology that we present in Section \ref{sec:05safelearning}.